davidrapan/ha-solarman/readme.md

 > - And many more fixes and improvements (while trying to fully preserve backward compatibility)

 > [!WARNING]
-> Is note worthy that some names of the SG04LP3 sensors did change for different reasons (some were due to aestetics, etc.)
+> It's note worthy that some names of the SG04LP3 sensors did change for different reasons (some were due to aestetics, etc.)
 > So look through the file and change them as you see fit manually before I'll make it available from the HA configuration.
 > One more thing..
 It's not possible to use this integration side by side (with the same device) with the implementation from Stephan!
 It will override it.
 > TODO: Rest of the info... 😃